charliecalvert/CloudNotes/Assignments/ExpressJQuery.md

 Add a button to index.jade with an id of **sendString**.
 Use the constuctor of **MyObject** to set up a handler for the button click.
 Create a private method of **MyObject** called **stringSender** that places a string in your **stringHolder** paragraph.

 When the user clicks on the button a method must be called.
-To make the possible, add code in the constructor that defines an event handler for the button click and method to handle the event:
+To make the possible, add code in the constructor that defines an event handler for the button click.
+And then outside the constructor add a method called **showString** to handle the event:

 ```javascript
     function MyObject() {